fastlane/docs/docs/actions/upload_to_testflight.md

 ### Add a new tester

-To add a new tester to both your iTunes Connect account and to your app (if given), use the `pilot add` command.
+To add a new tester to both your App Store Connect account and to your app (if given), use the `pilot add` command.
 This will create a new tester (if necessary) or add an existing tester to the app to test.

 ```no-highlight
 fastlane pilot add email@invite.com